-Every few months, I like to put together a list of books that I’ve read recently and that I think will help you in your pursuit of your copywriting and general life goals.
-With that said, here’s today’s list!
+Every few months, I like to put together a list of books that I’ve read recently that I think will help you in your pursuit of your copywriting and general life goals.
+With that said, here’s the list!

 Considering I’ve read so many books like this, I was pleased to find several exercises that I hadn’t seen before.
 Also, as a writer, I like that several of the exercises involved drawing.
 (It’s good to force yourself to exercise a part of the brain that you rarely use.)
-For those of you who are ebook-lovers, I’d still recommend getting this one in print; it’s both helpful and inspiring to do the exercises right in the book.
+For e-book lovers, I’d still recommend getting this one in print; it’s both helpful and inspiring to do the exercises right in the book.

-The career trajectories of people like Michelle Phan, the SpaceX company, and even the Cuban Revolution make for interesting reads, and should inspire you to try to find a few smartcuts of your own.
+The career trajectories of Michelle Phan, the SpaceX company, and even the Cuban Revolution make for interesting reads, and should inspire you to try to find a few smartcuts of your own.

 The Productivity Project: Accomplishing More by Managing Your Time, Attention, and Energy by Chris Bailey

-I’ll admit it: I’m a junkie for productivity books and have probably spent a lot more time reading them than I should have.
+I’m a junkie for productivity books and have probably spent a lot more time reading them than I should have.
 (The irony is not lost on me.)
-What makes this one different is that the author spent a year of his life testing out various productivity techniques to report back on what worked and what didn’t.
+What’s different here is that the author spent a year of his life testing various productivity techniques to report back on what worked and what didn’t.

-Your turn!
 Have you read any good books you’d like to recommend to the Filthy Rich Writer community?
-Let us know in the comments below!
+Let us know in the comments below